 Rowan Prep School, Claygate

-A caring, family-focussed girls prep school and nursery in Claygate, with an empowering 'can-do' ethos and excellent academic results.
+A caring, family-focussed girls prep school and pre-school in Claygate, with an empowering 'can-do' ethos and excellent academic results.

 There are 330 girls on the register.
 It’s a two-class entry at the Brae (as it’s colloquially known) rising to a three class from Year 3-6.
 Entry is selective, but it’s a gentle process.
 At Reception it’s based on a ‘Discovery Day’, and from Years 1-6 girls are invited to experience a day at Rowan which includes academic assessments and teacher observation.